ioBroker/ioBroker.javascript/docs/en/javascript.md

 ```
 Possible options you can find [here](https://github.com/ioBroker/ioBroker.history#access-values-from-javascript-adapter).

-Additionally to these parameters you must specify "id" and you may specify timeout (default: 20000ms).
+Additionally, to these parameters you must specify "id" and you may specify timeout (default: 20000ms).

 One more example:
 ```js